-Incoterms is an acronym standing for international commercial terms.
+Incoterms is an acronym standing for general commercial terms.
 Incoterms is a trademark of International Chamber of Commerce, registered in several countries.
-The Incoterms rules feature abbreviations for terms, like FOB (“Free on Board”), DAP (“Delivered at Place”) EXW (“Ex Works”), CIP (“Carriage and Insurance Paid To”), which all have very precise meanings for the sale of goods around the world.
+The Incoterms rules feature abbreviations for conditions, like FOB ("Free on Board"), DAP ("Delivered at Place") EXW ("Ex Works"), CIP ("Carriage and Insurance Paid To"), which all have exact meanings for the sale of goods around the world.

 The latest edition of the Incoterms rules is Incoterms 2010.

 Incoterms 2010 will remain in effect for those using them.